-Croatia: GEN-I and RWE, Electricity will of course become more expensive because of RES fees28.
-October 2013. / SEE Energy News
+Croatia: GEN-I and RWE, Electricity will of course become more expensive because of RES fees, SEE Energy News

 Increasing fees for promoting electricity production from renewable energy sources and cogeneration will be felt solely by citizens.
 Although the economy minister Ivan Vrdoljak hoped that electricity suppliers will take on that cost and will not increase electricity bills, his ideas have not been forthcoming – electricity bills will be increased for citizens by 10 kunas per month.